pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v8-1/index.md

 ### New command to modify an Entra group

-In this release we introduced a new way that will allow you to modify the: name, description, visibility, group owners and even members and a lot more of an Entra group all wrapped in an easy to use single command.
+In this release, we introduced a new way that will allow you to modify the: name, description, visibility, group owners and even members, and a lot more of an Entra group all wrapped in an easy-to-use single command.

 To update the display name of a group specified by the display name, simply run: